antonioalberti/yt_ptbr_transcript/Readme.md

 # YouTube Video Transcription

-This project allows you to download a YouTube video, extract its audio, and transcribe the audio using the OpenAI Whisper API.
+This project allows you to download a YouTube video, split it into parts, extract audio from each part, and transcribe the audio using the OpenAI Whisper API.

 ## Prerequisites